 I have taught both regular high school economics and thematic, ecological economics (the subject of my masters degree), as well as an international economics class, in total, for more than a decade.
 I have written my own basic text and am well-versed in explaining key economic concepts.

-I have been co-teaching a junior English/U.S. History class for 14 years.
-We have co-evaluated well over 600 term papers and perhaps twice as many various assignments.
+I have been co-teaching a junior English/U.S. History class for 15 years.
+We have co-evaluated thousands of various assignments including term papers, projects, and essays.
 As a result I am familiar with much of the core literature, grammar and mechanics, voice and phrasing, vocabulary and organization, research and the MLA format and expository, persuasive, and creative writing.
 Our curriculum is Common Core compatible and multi-ethnic.